coding-monkeys-bv/laravel-nova-navigation-manager/readme.md

 # Navigation Manager for Laravel Nova

 Create a navigation structure using the Navigation Manager.
+When creating a CMS using Laravel Nova, this package can be used for creating multiple navigations.

 # Installation